top of page

 Los Angeles, CA 90007

-Natural History Museum of Los Angeles is an extensive natural history museum with beautiful dramas of North American and African mammals, and a hands-on, interactive Discovery Center with live animals, shells, rocks, bones, insects, and other specimens.
-It protects over 35 million specimens, dating back 4.5 billion years, and is an authority on the "big picture" of the planet, the natural and the cultural world.
-Watch for special exhibits like the butterfly pavilion, spider pavilion, and dino lab.
+The Natural History Museum of Los Angeles is an extensive natural history museum with beautiful displays of North American and African mammals, and a hands-on, interactive Discovery Center with live animals, shells, rocks, bones, insects, and other specimens.
+It protects over 35 million specimens, dating back 4.5 billion years, and serves as an authority on the "big picture" of the planet, encompassing both the natural and cultural worlds.
+Watch for special exhibits like the butterfly pavilion, spider pavilion, and dinosaur lab.

 L.A.
-County residents receive free Museum Admission 3-5 pm Monday through Friday.
-Additional tickets must be purchased to see special exhibitions, Butterfly and Spider Pavilion, 3D Theater, and other special ticketed experiences.
+County residents receive free Museum Admission from 3-5 pm Monday through Friday.
+Additional tickets are required to view special exhibitions, the Butterfly and Spider Pavilion, the 3D Theater, and other select ticketed experiences.

 5801 Wilshire Blvd.